mahak29/MLOPS_TASK3/README.md

      <br><img src="/SS/run.png" width="1555" height="400">

-4. **JOB 4** : if metrics accuracy is less than 80%  , then tweak the machine learning model architecture.
+4. **JOB 4** : if metrics accuracy is less than 80%  , then tweak the machine learning model architecture and re-trained the model

      It will run after job3 successfully build and copy the files from the job1